25 Open Datasets for Deep Learning Every Data Scientist Must Work With

 Analytics Vidhya Practice Problems

-Hate Speech in the form of racism and sexism has become a nuisance on twitter and it is important to segregate these sort of tweets from the rest.
-In this Practice problem, we provide Twitter data that has both normal and hate tweets.
-Your task as a Data Scientist is to identify the tweets which are hate tweets and which are not.
+Hate Speech in the form of racism and sexism has become a nuisance on X (formerly, Twitter) and it is important to segregate these sorts of tweets from the rest.
+In this practice problem, we provide Twitter data that has both normal and hate tweets.
+Your task as a data scientist is to identify the tweets that are hate tweets and those that are not.

 Size: 3 MB